 So what exactly is Filipino food?
 Visitors trying the food in the Philippines for the first time may find it similar to Spanish food.
 Some will pick up on the strong Chinese influences while others will recognize localized versions of American fast food like Filipino-style burgers, hot dogs, and fried chicken.

 Because of the country’s colonial history, Filipino food has evolved into a melting pot of eastern and western influences, so much so that some writers have described it as “Asian fusion before Asian fusion even existed”.

-If you’re visiting the Philippines and looking to really dig into Filipino cuisine, then I hope this list of 45 Filipino dishes leads you to some fantastic meals.
+If you’re visiting the Philippines and looking to really dig into the cuisine, then I hope this list of 45 popular Filipino dishes leads you to some fantastic meals.
 If you’re planning on cooking Filipino food at home, then you’ll find a link to a recipe under almost every dish.
 Kain na!

 Save This on Pinterest!No time to read this guide on the best food in the Philippines?
 Click on the save button and pin it for later!

 WHAT IS TRADITIONAL FILIPINO FOOD?